Average Daily Temperature: Around 31 and 25 degrees Celsius

 After all the beach fun, head to The Great Food Festival at Resort World Sentosa to make your tummies happy with more than 50 varieties of savouries and desserts prepared by world-famous chefs.
 They will also be organising live demonstrations and cooking classes for you to take part.

-With the pleasant weather in Singapore in September, it is a good idea to visit Singapore in September, which is why a large number of tourists flock to the islands at this time of the year causing a surge in hotel prices.
+With the pleasant weather in Singapore in September, it is a good time to visit this country but book those tickets right away because a large number of tourists flock to the islands at this time of the year causing a surge in hotel prices.
 Decide what are your priorities and accordingly stay or visit those places and remember to check the weather forecasts always for unpredictable changes in weather conditions.
 Happy travelling!